fatguy1121/Exile/README.md

 # Exile 64bit Edition How to install FOR EXILE 1.0.4
 ## Please include both your server RPT and Extdb3 Logs when submitting an issue on the forums, USING PASTEBIN.
+### Also Note--- We require the use OF ALL overrides I provided, without them I CANNOT provide support
 1. Open your @ExileServer Folder and delete the following files : extDB2.dll , extDB2.so , extDB2-conf.ini , XM8.dll , XM8.so
 2. Download the git release of the Exdb3 Exile patch (https://github.com/BrettNordin/Exile) Press the clone/download button.
 3. Copy the Exile server file into the server directory